FNLCR-DMAP/SCSAWorkflow/README.md

 # Once environment is established
 conda activate spac

+# Install the SPAC package in development mode
+pip install -e .
 ```
 The envrionment works for Linux and noarc, if your are working on amd processor (commonly seen for latest Mac users), please replace the ` - numpy=1.19.5` with `numpy>=1.19.5,<2.0.0`